Copied

 Kiruna, Sweden

-Aurora activity is expected to be moderate between 11 PM and 3 AM in Kiruna tonight.
-Cloud cover around that time looks mostly cloudy at 60% to 95%.
+Aurora activity is expected to be moderate between 9 PM and 4 AM in Kiruna tonight.
+It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
+Cloud cover around that time looks mostly cloudy at 65% to 95%.
 There may be good aurora activity overhead, but thick cloud could block the view.

 Aurora Forecast for Kiruna